Saturday, May 12, 2012

 May 3rd, 2012

 I wouldn't want anyone to walk a mile in my shoes.
 If they did, they would find out the shoe's tread was worn down to form a flat rubber surface resembling Play-Doh.
-The rubber soles are so thin, oddly shaped holes are forming beneath my feet, exposing the bottom of my skin to the elements.
+The rubber soles are so thin that oddly shaped holes are forming beneath my feet, exposing the bottom of my skin to the elements.
 I feel my flesh being scorched by the hot pavement.
 It's a long mile.
 The longest walk that seems to never end.

 I kick off my shoes.